ssainiProjects/CCFraud/README.md

 # Credit Card Fraud Detection: A Comparative Analysis of Traditional Machine Learning and Neural Network Approaches

-This project investigates methods for detecting credit card and mobile money fraud by comparing traditional machine learning models (XGBoost, Random Forest) with neural network architectures (MLPs).
-Using the highly imbalanced Kaggle European Credit Card Fraud dataset and the PaySim mobile money transaction dataset, the analysis focuses on:
+This project explores and compares traditional machine learning models (XGBoost, Random Forest) with neural network architectures (MLPs) for detecting fraud in two imbalanced datasets: the Kaggle European Credit Card Fraud dataset and the PaySim mobile money transaction dataset.

-- Model performance
-- Class imbalance management
-- Computational efficiency

-### Research Questions
+### Key Research Questions
-1. How do traditional machine learning models, such as XGBoost and Random Forest, compare with neural network architectures like Multi-Layer Perceptrons (MLPs) in detecting credit card and mobile money fraud?
+1. How do traditional machine learning models compare with neural networks in detecting credit card and mobile money fraud?
-2. How can class imbalance be effectively managed across both datasets to enhance model performance?
+2. What techniques can be used to manage class imbalance across both datasets?
-3. How do the complexity and computational efficiency (e.g., training time, inference speed) of traditional machine learning models compare to neural network architectures for fraud detection?
+3. How do traditional models and neural networks compare in terms of complexity and computational efficiency?

-The project aims to provide insights into the effectiveness of these approaches for fraud detection.
-It is implemented using Python, with the following libraries:
+The project is implemented using Python, with key tools including:

-- **scikit-learn** for traditional machine learning models
+- **scikit-learn** for machine learning models
-- **TensorFlow/Keras** for neural network models
+- **TensorFlow/Keras** for neural networks
 - **pandas**, **numpy**, **matplotlib**, and **seaborn** for data manipulation and visualization